 Sydney photographed in 1880 at Circular Quay

 When Alfred Morris was born on 3 March 1876, in New South Wales, his father, Amiel, was 54 and his mother, Clarissa, was 29.
 He married Matilda Wilkinson on 28 April 1898, in Surry Hills, New South Wales.
 They had two children during their marriage.
-Alfred died suddenly on 12 October 1929, in New South Wales, at the age of 53, and was buried there.
+Alfred died suddenly on 12 October 1929, in Lewisham, New South Wales, at the age of 53, and was buried at Rookwood Cemetery two days later.

 Alfred was born on 3rd March 1876, in Darlington, New South Wales to Clarissa Fanny Smith, age 29, and Amiel Morris, age 54.